working in high risk environment

 It's a digital platform that combines:

-The key word here is 'combine' - rather than having to switch between multiple systems to access the various components you need, ISSOW should have them all readily available in the same package i ISSOW should reduce paperwork, improve efficiency and minimise error - which should all lead to improved safety.
+The key word here is 'combine' - rather than having to switch between multiple systems to access the various components you need, ISSOW should have them all readily available in the same package.
+Having an ISSOW in place should reduce paperwork, improve efficiency and minimise error - which should all lead to improved safety.

 PTW: The Core Component